 CRM Strategy: Your 4-Step Approach8 Jan 2019

 When you adopt a CRM system, you really need to think about your CRM strategy.
-Just as with many things in life, when you get a new idea buzzing around in your head or a nice new tool at your disposal it is very easy to get carried away and dive in with both feet rather than taking a step back and thinking about your approach.
+As with many things in life, when you get a new idea buzzing around in your head or a fun new toy it is very easy to get carried away.
+You want to dive in with both feet rather than taking a step back and thinking about your approach.

 To work out that strategy, you can break this down into the following steps: